rowcased/rowcased.github.io/codewars.md

 <h2 id="translator"><br>2.
 C Translator</h2>

 A fascination with core differences between Python and C lead me to create translations for the site.
 I developed a very streamlined code structure and wrote a lot of strong unit tests with edge cases and quality feedback.
-I enjoy knowing coders around the world are improving their skills via my test suites.
+I enjoy knowing coders around the world are improving skills via my test suites.

 * 150 ~ number of my [C translations available on Codewars](/C_translations)
 * 21.0% ~ percentage these make of all 713 approved C kata